 Post-doctoral staff, Research Fellows below level 5, holders of honorary appointments who do not receive remuneration, Emeritus Professors, staff who do not hold a doctorate themselves and retired academic staff should not be permitted to act as Internal Examiners.

 Includes: recommendation of joint supervision; application to Quality and Standards Committee for permission

-However, Heads of Schools may apply to Quality and Standards Committee (QSC) for permission to allow such a member of academic staff to act as the sole Internal Examiner, if a good case can be made that the member of staff's educational and professional background makes it appropriate for him/her to act in this capacity.
+However, Heads of Schools may apply to Quality and Standards Committee (QSC) for permission to allow such a member of academic staff to act as the sole Internal Examiner without an independent Chair, if a good case can be made that the member of staff's educational and professional background makes it appropriate for him/her to act in this capacity.
 For more information about QSC, please consult the following:

 Quality and Standards Committee

 Includes: requirements; leading viva voce examination; judging standards

 The External Examiner must read the student's thesis and should lead the viva voce examination.

 The External Examiner must, in particular, come to a view as to whether the student's research work and knowledge are of a standard which are comparable to those of students being examined at other institutions for the same degree.